sddevelopment-be/penguin-pragmatic-patterns/content/practices/be_a_STARR_at_interviews.md

 The purpose is to make the interview as conversational as possible, putting the interviewee at ease and allowing them to provide more candid (and truthful) responses.

-### Points to consider
+### Notes

-* Make sure to ask questions that are relevant to the role you are hiring for.
-* Be prepared to ask follow-up questions to get a deeper understanding of the interviewee's thought process and decision-making skills.
-* Encourage the interviewee to provide specific examples from their experiences.
-Make sure to put them at ease and create a conversational atmosphere.
-It helps to tell them _"There are no right or wrong answers, we mainly want to get a sense of who we are dealing with"_.
-* Be aware of cultural resistance to these types of questions.
-Some candidates may not be used to this style of interviewing and may need more guidance.
-This is not a sign of incompetence, but rather a lack of familiarity with the technique or with the idea of speaking candidly about challenging situations.
 * A candidate that answers the "Task" part of the question with a self-imposed goal rather than a direct order from their superior is likely showing initiative and intrinsic motivation.
 * A candidate that mostly answers the questions in the interview with _"We"_ instead of _"I"_ might be trying to take credit for the work of a team, to which they contributed little.
-* When asking about results, pay attention to the candidate's ability to quantify their achievements.
-This can give you a better understanding of how they think about their impact on the project or team.
 * The answers to the "Results" part of the interview indicate whether the candidate is able to list both desired and undesired outcomes.
   This can give you an idea of how they handle failure and success, and whether they are forthcoming about potential problems.
 * While optional, the "Reflection" step is crucial for understanding how the candidate learns from their experiences.
 This can give you an idea of how they approach iterative personal growth and development.
 These reflection-based questions are not useful in all contexts, but can be very revealing.
+* When asking about results, pay attention to the candidate's ability to quantify their achievements.
+This can give you a better understanding of how they think about their impact on the project or team.

+## Consideration

+* **Limited Predictive Power:** Directly assesses the candidate's past actions and results, which does not inherently account for their potential to adapt to new or evolving situations.
+* **Culture and Context Sensitivity:** Be aware of cultural resistance to these types of questions.
+Some candidates may not be used to this style of interviewing and may need more guidance.
+This is not a sign of incompetence, but rather a lack of familiarity with the technique or with the idea of speaking candidly about challenging situations.
+* **Increased effort:** Consistent training is required to maintain interview quality.
+Interviewers need to be familiar with the STARR technique and its application to ensure effective candidate evaluation.
+* **Potential rigidity:** The structured format may limit the interviewer's ability to explore unexpected or nuanced responses.
+Interviewers should remain flexible and adapt the technique as needed to ensure comprehensive candidate evaluation.

+### Mitigation strategies

+* **Put them at ease:**  Encourage the interviewee to provide specific examples from their experiences.
+Make sure to put them at ease and create a conversational atmosphere.
+It helps to tell them _"There are no right or wrong answers, we mainly want to get a sense of who we are dealing with"_.
+* **Role-Specific Questions:** Tailor the STARR questions to the specific role requirements, ensuring that the candidate's past experiences are relevant to the position.
+* **Grow-and-Learn Questions:** Introduce questions or scenarios that specifically address future potential and adaptability.
+For example, "How have you approached a situation where you needed to learn a new technology quickly to meet project demands?"
+* **Training and Preparation:**
+  * Implement regular training programs for interviewers to ensure they are familiar with the STARR technique and can apply it effectively.
+  * Provide candidates with information about the STARR format before the interview to reduce discomfort and improve response quality.
+* **Flexibility:** Encourage interviewers to remain flexible and adapt the structured format as needed to avoid rigidity and ensure comprehensive candidate evaluation.
+Make sure to ask questions that are relevant to the role you are hiring for.
+Be prepared to ask follow-up questions to get a deeper understanding of the interviewee's thought process and decision-making skills.
+* **Balancing Thoroughness and Efficiency:** Allocate sufficient time for interviews but ensure the process remains efficient to avoid delays in hiring, especially in high-demand situations.
+* **Continuous Improvement:** Regularly review and refine the interview process based on feedback from both interviewers and candidates to enhance the effectiveness of the STARR technique.

 ## Examples